Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 vue add @vue/cli-plugin-pwa
 ```

 This will install the [`@vue/cli-plugin-pwa`](https://www.npmjs.com/package/@vue/cli-plugin-pwa) package, which adds a lot of Progressive Web App functionality to your project.
-After running it will tell you that it has changed (or added) the following files:
+After completion it will tell you that it has changed/created the following files:

 ```txt
 ├── package-lock.json